 Anyway, the result of natural gas’s “really hot” heat is that it dries out the air a lot more than a heat pump’s “less hot” heat.
 Some people don’t like this side effect.
 If that sounds like you, dual fuel heating might make sense.

 Here’s a breakdown of heat source possibilities according to comfort concerns and HVAC infrastructure:

 - You suffer from dry skin and your home has gas lines: Take advantage of the gas lines you’ve got and go with dual fuel equipment.
-You’ll get the benefits of gas and electric heating with fewer of the comfort downsides.
+You’ll get the benefits of gas and electric heating with fewer comfort downsides.
 However, if your dry skin has reached the level of total cracked-skin misery, consider switching to a heat pump.

 - You’re not bothered by indoor dryness in winter: If your home is connected to natural gas, go with an all-gas furnace.
-Currently using a heat pump?
+Currently, using a heat pump?
 Stick with that.
 It might be why the dryness isn’t getting to you.

 Comfort is subjective, so go with what makes the most sense for you!
 Here’s the other thing we always tell our clients:

 Your new heating equipment is going to be awesome!